 Longevity Pathways at Work

-Heat stimulates autophagy, the body’s internal cleanup system, while cold strengthens mitochondrial activity.
+Heat exposure may support autophagy, the body’s internal cleanup system, while cold exposure influences mitochondrial activity and energy regulation.

 Population Research

-Cultures with strong sauna traditions often show healthier aging patterns, especially when it comes to heart and brain health.
+Communities with long-standing sauna traditions consistently show healthier aging patterns, especially around cardiovascular and cognitive health.

 How to Start: Simple, Realistic Protocols